Finding Happiness (Ecclesiastes 5:1-6:6)

 Big Idea: Don’t try to find happiness in religion, power, and money.
 Find joy in humble obedience and contentment.

 I’ve got some good news for you today: God wants you to be happy.
 I really believe that.
-That is so different from what I used to believe: that following God meant walking away from happiness and becoming dull and serious.
+I used to believe that following God meant giving up happiness and becoming dull and serious.

 I really agree with these words in a new book on happiness by Barnabas Piper: